 What we like: Cushioned and comfortable; above-average build quality.

 Like Merrell's Moab, the Targhee is Keen's signature everyday hiker.
-Updated a few years ago, the changes weren't groundbreaking but did a nice job at modernizing the classic design.
-Most importantly, the super-wide foot bed of the previous model has been trimmed down slightly to give the shoe a slightly less sloppy feel over rocky terrain (it’s still plenty roomy for most folks, though).
-The Targhee Low Vent still won’t be confused with an aggressive model like the Salomon X Ultra 4 above—in looks as well as performance—but its tough leather construction, reasonable weight, and well-cushioned interior make it a great casual hiking shoe.
+Recently updated, the changes weren't groundbreaking but did a nice job improving overall durability while retaining a lot of what we loved about past versions.
+This includes a generous but not sloppy toe box, solid all-day comfort, and a fairly responsive feel (for a burly leather hiker, that is).
+The Targhee IV still won’t be confused with an aggressive model like the Salomon X Ultra 4 above—in looks or performance—but its tough leather construction and well-cushioned interior make it a great casual hiking shoe.

-Among day hiking options, the Keen Targhee Low and Merrell Moab 3 are two of the most popular on the market.
-Both are very comfortable right out of the box, offer sufficient support and traction for non-technical trails, and can even do the trick on shorter backpacking trips.
-The Targhee’s Nubuck leather upper is a little more durable than the Moab’s mesh-heavy build, but the Keen isn’t as good of a value at $155 (the waterproof version is $165).
-That price difference is enough to push it slightly down our list, but the Targhee’s standout comfort make it a consistent favorite.
-Note: Keen recently released the Targhee IV Vent, and we will report back here after testing the latest model.
+Among day hiking options, the Keen Targhee and Merrell Moab 3 above are two of the most popular on the market.
+Both are very comfortable right out of the box, offer sufficient support for non-technical trails, and can even do the trick on shorter backpacking trips.
+In parsing out the differences, the Targhee IV's outsole is a step down in all-around traction, especially on slick terrain like wet rocks.
+On the flip side, the Targhee's nubuck leather upper is a little more durable than the Moab’s mesh-heavy build, but the Keen isn’t as good of a value at $150 (the waterproof version is $160).
+The price difference and slippery outsole are enough to push it slightly down our list, but the Targhee’s standout comfort and toughness make it a consistent favorite.
+And a final note: Our female tester wished she had gone down half a size in the latest Targhee IV, and other reviews that confirm sizing runs on the bigger end.

-See the Men's Keen Targhee Low See the Women's Keen Targhee Low
+See the Men's Keen Targhee IV Vent See the Women's Keen Targhee IV Vent

 Oboz Sawtooth X Low hiking shoe_Category: Hiking shoe